Described as ‘gifts from the earth’, volcanic thermal underground water has been valued by New Zealanders since early settlement.

 Suitable for all seasons, the outdoor cedar wood tubs at Hot Tubs Omarama are filled with refreshing mountain water.
 During winter, the water is heated with wood fires.
 Visit during the day to soak under the sun or in the evening to stargaze on clear nights.
 Located in the historic Waitaki region and midway between Wanaka and Tekapo, the drive alone gives you the chance to admire pristine scenery.

-Only 30 minutes self-drive from Rotorua, and a short walk through native bush, follow the fern clad path to this natural hot pool.
+Only 30 minutes self-drive from Rotorua, and a short walk through native bush, follow the fern clad path to Kerosene Creek, a natural hot pool.
 It's natural, rustic and free for anyone who wants to visit.
 Enjoy the serenity of soaking in the large rock pools and listen to the warm thermal water cascade down from the waterfall.

 The birthplace of tourism, Rotorua's geothermal baths have been providing relaxation and health benefits since the 1880s.